 3 unmanned aerial vehicle: The moment for its use may be planned or unplanned.
 The covered area is large and the main source of interference is the aggregate.
 The armed forces are the only organisation in The Netherlands to operate above city areas and use the vehicles non line of sight.
 Link budgets are variable from high to very low.
 Sharing with licence exempt applications may be theoretically possible after a careful compatibility study but unlikely to be approved.

-See annex X for Replies to CEPT Questionnaire on the use in 870-876 MHz and 915-921 MHz
+See Annex 3 for Replies to CEPT Questionnaire on the use in 870-876 MHz and 915-921 MHz

 Technology Standards

-Text from TG17, TG28 and TG34 – standards for 870-876 MHz and 915-921 MHz.
+Equipment Standards under development in ETSITG17, TG28 and TG34 in support of SRD allocations 870-876 MHz and 915-921 MHz.